JuanpiCasti/zn_operation_table_generator/README.md

 n: positive integer.
 operation: 'sum' for class sum and 'prod' for class product.
 headers: for row and column headers.
-inversibles: tu use the given set's inversibles for the given operation.
+inversibles: for using the given set's inversibles for the given operation.